ivanjolic95/vue-layout-composer/README.md

 }
 ```

-And you'll be able to write `"component": "Item"` and `"component": "OtherComponent"` in your layout config file and NAME_PLACEHOLDER will understand which components you want to use.
+And you'll be able to write `"component": "Item"` and `"component": "OtherComponent"` in your layout config file and vue-layout-composer will understand which components you want to use.

 ### `config` (required)